Text Link

 In this article

 Forms of art therapy have been used for thousands of years.
-But the official term “art therapy” wasn’t used until 1942, when a British artist named Adrian Hill began connecting the beneficial effects of drawing and painting while he was recovering from tuberculosis.
-(1)
+However, the official term “art therapy” wasn’t used until 1942, when a British artist named Adrian Hill began connecting the beneficial effects of drawing and painting while recovering from tuberculosis.1

-Indeed, many people may inadvertently—or intentionally—use art as a way to express or move past stressful feelings.
-But art therapy formalizes the process.
-Therapists often have a master’s degree or higher in art and counseling and will guide patients through a series of exercises meant to extract and explore deep-seated emotions.
+Indeed, many people may inadvertently—or intentionally—use art to express or move past upsetting situations.
+Art therapy formalizes the process.
+An art therapist often has a master’s degree or higher in art and counseling and guides patients through exercises meant to extract and explore deep-seated emotions.

 It’s often said that artists are using their “right brain,” and, in many senses, this is true.
-The right side of the brain is more closely associated with imagination, intuition, and—most importantly, in this case—feelings.
-(2)
+The right side of the brain is more closely associated with imagination, intuition, and—most importantly, in this case—feelings.2 And this is the side of the brain that's more active during periods of creativity.

-Channeling a person’s experience through these more emotional circuits is the primary goal of treating eating disorders with art therapy.
+Channeling a person’s experience through these more emotional circuits is the primary goal of treating mental health conditions, including eating disorders, with art therapy.

 How are eating disorders treated with art therapy?